GarethOates/Khepri/README.md

-# Riot-Template
+# Khepri
-Experimenting with Riot, Redux and riot-observable
+Khepri is a collection of Riot Components I have created as a means of learning more about Riot, Redux and RxJS via redux-observables.

 ## Installation Instructions
 This project uses npm for dependencies and webpack for bundling etc.